Jo Pavey: Early career

-Born in Honiton, Devon, since 1987 Jo Pavey (née Davis) has been a member of Exeter Harriers Athletics Club in Devon, England.
-In March 1988 she started to be coached by the middle distance coach Tony White.
+Jo Davis was born in Honiton, Devon.
+She has been a member of Exeter Harriers Athletics Club in Devon since 1987.
+In March 1988 she started to work with middle distance coach Tony White.

 In July 1988 she won the English Schools 1500 m title in a British record (under 15).
 Running for Devon, she finished eight places and 13 seconds ahead of Paula Radcliffe, running for Bedfordshire.
 Pavey then won the AAAs national U15 800 m and 1500 m titles in 1988 and the AAAs national U17 800 & 1500 m titles in 1990.
-She made her Great Britain & NI debut in Athens in 1989 as a fifteen-year-old competing as an under twenty.
+She made her Great Britain & NI debut in Athens in 1989 as a fifteen-year-old competing as U20.

-Pavey made her senior international debut in 1997.
-After finishing her degree in physiotherapy, she spent the off-season backpacking, which meant an irregular training schedule.
-Over the course of the season she improved with each race over the 1500 m and went on to win the British national title.
+Pavey made her senior international debut in 1997 after finishing a degree in physiotherapy.
+It was during this winter that she was first coached by her husband, Gavin Pavey.
+Over the course of the 1997 season she improved with each race over the 1500 m and went on to win the British national title.
 At the 1997 World Championships in Athens, she reached the semi-finals.

-A six time national champion in the women's 5000 m and a former British recorder holder at 3000 m indoors.
-She first moved up to the 5000 m in 2000, after coming back from a two-year absence caused by hip and knee injuries.
-In her first race at the distance she comfortably achieved the Olympic qualifying standard.
-This meant she was selected for the British team for the 2000 Summer Olympics in Sydney.
-Pavey reached the Olympic final, where she improved her personal best by 10 seconds to finish 12th and record a sub fifteen minute 5000m in her first year at the event.
+Pavey first moved up to the 5000 m in 2000, after coming back from a two-year absence caused by hip and knee injuries.
+She injured her knee and required surgery later that year.
+In her first race at the distance she achieved the Olympic qualifying standard and was selected for the British team for the 2000 Summer Olympics in Sydney.
+Pavey finished in 12th place in the Olympic final, where she improved her personal best by 10 seconds.

-Pavey's Olympic performance in her debut year at 5000m set her up for a bright future at 5000m, and she entered the 2001 season with the aim of rivalling the national record.
+Pavey entered the 2001 season with the aim of breaking the British record.
 She spent the winter doing warm weather training in South Africa.
-Having trained for only half an hour a day during much of the 2000 season due to injury worries, Pavey gradually built up her training.
 However, a shin injury meant she missed the first month of her season.
 Her first race of the year was the 3,000 m in a meeting at Lausanne, in which she finished seventh.
 Two weeks later she won the British 5,000 m title, and in doing so gained selection for the World Championships in Edmonton.